Management & Design Ops

 PEOPLE MANAGEMENT & STRATEGY

-In addition to leading project teams, I also manage 2-3 User Experience designers.
-I like to set up a meeting cadence with each UX designer to meet once every 2 weeks, and more often as needed.
+In addition to leading project teams, I also manage 3-4 User Experience designers.
+I like to set up a meeting cadence with each UX designer to meet once every 2 weeks or more often as needed.

 Each year I work with my direct reports to set goals they want to achieve and establish check-points along the way.